mattmcdermott/caseload-scheduling/README.md

 ```
 The -e flag denotes an editable install for development.

-The code will be importable using the package name `csched`.
+The code will be importable using the package name `cschedule`.

 ## Usage